 |SNorm||Name of a class that implements SNorm and is registered in the SNormFactory of FactoryManager|

 |Activation||Name of an activation method registered in the ActivationFactory of Factory manager|

 |Defuzzifier||Name of a class that implements Defuzzifier and is registered in the DefuzzifierFactory of FactoryManager|

 |antecedent||‘variable is [hedge]∗ term [and|or variable is [hedge]∗ term]∗‘, where elements in bold are rule keywords, within [brackets] are optional, and ∗-marked may appear zero or more times|

 |consequent||‘variable is [hedge]∗ term [and variable is [hedge]∗ term]∗ [with scalar]?‘, where elements in bold are rule keywords, within [brackets] are optional, ∗-marked may appear zero or more times, and ?-marked may appear once or not at all|

-The FuzzyLite Dataset fld is a format that describes the operation of a fuzzy logic controller according to its inputs and outputs.
-The format of the operation of an Engine expressed in fld is as follows, where a single white space is the basic unit of separation.
+The FuzzyLite Dataset fld is a text-delimited format that describes the operation of a fuzzy logic controller according to its inputs and outputs.
+The format of the operation of an Engine expressed in fld is as follows.

 inputVariable1 inputVariable2 ... inputVariableP outputVariable1 outputVariable2 ... outputVariableQ #Variable names inputValue1a inputValue2a ... inputValuePa outputValue1a outputValue2a ... outputValueQa #Variable values . . . inputValue1z inputValue2z ... inputValuePz outputValue1z outputValue2z ... outputValueQz #Variable values